-- award compensation for the title, lesser interest, or possession taken. - (2) Dismissing a Defendant.
-The court may at any time dismiss a defendant who was unnecessarily or improperly joined. - (3) Effect.
-A dismissal is without prejudice unless otherwise stated in the notice, stipulation, or court order. - (j) DEPOSIT AND ITS DISTRIBUTION. - (1) Deposit.
-The plaintiff must deposit with the court any money required by law as a condition to the exercise of eminent domain and may make a deposit when allowed by statute. - (2) Distribution; Adjusting Distribution.
+(2) Dismissing a Defendant.
+The court may at any time dismiss a defendant who was unnecessarily or improperly joined.

+(3) Effect.
+A dismissal is without prejudice unless otherwise stated in the notice, stipulation, or court order.

+(j) DEPOSIT AND ITS DISTRIBUTION.

+(1) Deposit.
+The plaintiff must deposit with the court any money required by law as a condition to the exercise of eminent domain and may make a deposit when allowed by statute.

+(2) Distribution; Adjusting Distribution.
 After a deposit, the court and attorneys must expedite the proceedings so as to distribute the deposit and to determine and pay compensation.
 If the compensation finally awarded to a defendant exceeds the amount distributed to that defendant, the court must enter judgment against the plaintiff for the deficiency.
-If the compensation awarded to a defendant is less than the amount distributed to that defendant, the court must enter judgment against that defendant for the overpayment.
+If the compensation awarded to a defendant is less than the amount distributed to that defendant, the court must enter judgment against the court must enter judgment against the plaintiff for the deficiency.
+If the against that defendant, the court must enter judgment against that defendant for the overpayment.

 (k) CONDEMNATION UNDER A STATE'S POWER OF EMINENT DOMAIN.
 This rule governs an action involving eminent domain under state law.
-But if state law provides for trying an issue by jury-or for trying the issue of compensation by jury or commission or both-that law governs.
+But if state law provides for trying an issue by jury-or for trying the issue of compensation by jury or commission or both that law governs.

-(1) Costs.
+(l) COSTS.
 Costs are not subject to Rule 54(d).